distribution/distribution/docs/storage-drivers/gcs.md

 `keyfile`: (optional) A private key file in JSON format, used for [Service Account Authentication](https://cloud.google.com/storage/docs/authentication#service_accounts).

 **Note** Instead of a key file you can use [Google Application Default Credentials](https://developers.google.com/identity/protocols/application-default-credentials).

+`credentials`: (optional) The content of your JSON format key file.

 `rootdirectory`: (optional) The root directory tree in which all registry files will be stored.
 Defaults to the empty string (bucket root).